BetaHuhn/config/README.md

 I use [Semantic Release](https://github.com/semantic-release/semantic-release) for automated deployments of my packages.
 The configuration adds support for [Gitmoji](https://gitmoji.carloscuesta.me) commits, creating release notes with a `CHANGELOG.md`, and publishing to GitHub and npm.

-Create a Semantic Release config file `release.config.js` in the project room.
+Create a Semantic Release config file `release.config.js` in the project root.
 If you want to release the `master` or `production` branches, you can use the import directly:

 ```js
 module.exports = require("@betahuhn/config").master;